sahanur1111/Hazimarble-store-online-order-user/README.md

 - **Express.js:** A web application framework for Node.js, used for building robust APIs and web applications
 - **Javascript:** A superset of JavaScript that adds static typing, enhancing code quality and maintainability.
 - **JWT Token**:SON Web Tokens (JWTs) are a standard way to securely transmit information between parties as a JSON object.
-- **Database**: MongoDB Atlas integrates operational and vector databases in a single, unified platform..
+- **Database**: MongoDB Atlas integrates operational and vector databases in a single, unified platform.
+- **Payments**:Stripe's payments platform lets you accept credit cards, debit cards, and popular payment methods around the world.

  ## Project Screenshot
 ![Hazi Marble OverView](https://github.com/sahanur1111/hazimarblehouse.in.net/blob/main/finalpro-img/01.jpg)